MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 - To reduce compute costs, start your investigation by taking a CPU usage trace.
 The CPU Usage tool is often helpful to begin performance investigations and to optimize code to reduce cost.
 - If you would like additional insights to help isolate issues or improve the performance, considering collecting a trace using one of the other profiling tools.
 For example:
   - Take a look at the memory usage.
 For .NET, try the .NET Object Allocation tool first.
 For either .NET or C++, you can look at the Memory Usage tool.
-  - If you app is using File I/O, use the File I/O tool.
+  - If you're app is using File I/O, use the File I/O tool.
   - If you're using ADO.NET or Entity Framework, you can try the Database tool to examine SQL queries, precise query time, et al.
   - For comparing tools, see [Which tool should I choose?](../profiling/choose-performance-tool.md)